• Home

 Keep Dixon Green is a grassroots organization dedicated to the preservation of open spaces and the agricultural heritage unique to Dixon, California.
 We empower community members by amplifying local voices, promoting informed advocacy, and opposing unsustainable growth that threatens our farmland, environment, and quality of life.
 Through collective action and civic engagement, we aim to protect Dixon’s character and natural resources.
 Join us and make your voice heard--visit the "How to Get Involved" section on the website to learn how you can take action, stay informed and make an impact.

 Over the past five years, the Dixon City Council has approved several new major developments, significantly increasing the city's population.
-Two of these residential projects alone have the potential to increase the city’s population by over 3,000 residents upon completion.
+The two residential projects currently approved (Homestead and Campus) will add more than 3,000 homes to Dixon upon completion.

 Keep Dixon Green believes the current rate of growth is unsustainable, strains our infrastructure, and risks losing our open spaces and unique agricultural character.